taqalytics/intern-onboarding/README.md

 # DataWadi Intern Onboarding

 This document is intended as a guidance for new developers/interns joining our team at DataWadi.
-Most of the courses are from LinkedIn School of SRE.
+Some foundational of the courses are from LinkedIn School of SRE.

 This Onboarding courses builds strong foundational skills for new developers.